Updated: Jan 29

 What is the point of spreading our gift?
 Only when we give it away does it become art.
 It can only become art when we share it.
 When we give it to someone else, we change them, and then, they give it to someone else.
 Because together is better than alone.

-Here's more info and how you can help: http://bit.ly/SaveTheHandpan
+Here's more info if you want to get involved: http://bit.ly/SaveTheHandpan